esausilva/synology-photos-slideshow-api/README.md

 - Refactor the `Get Photo URLs` endpoint to return metadata about the photos.
 To include the photo's date taken and the photo's location.
   - This is to display an overlay on each photo with the date and location.
 Possibly a link to Google Maps with the location.
 - A "blacklist" endpoint to prevent certain photos from ever being displayed.
 Say, you see a photo in the slideshow that you don't want to display, ever.
 The endpoint would delete and add it to the blacklist, so it will not be downloaded again.
+- Allow the user to configure the number of photos to download from the client app.
 - What else?
 Will see...

 ## Client App